-Wednesday, April 18, 11:30 a.m. at the home of Barbara Wright.
+Wednesday, August 15, 11:30 a.m. at the home of Abbie Edwards.
 This is a group of UUFW women that meets monthly.
 All ages are invited to come whenever personal schedules allow.
 If you come, bring your own lunch and the hostess will provide dessert & drinks.
 There is no designated topic of discussion, but usually many ideas or concerns are raised.
 You do not need to attend regularly in order to join—come when you can or when you feel like it.
 We do ask attendees to let the hostess know so that she can prepare enough dessert & drinks for all.
 Contact person: Lee Patterson

 Outside Activities held at the UUFW

 These recurring activities are not officially sponsored by the UUFW, but they use our facilities and are open to everyone:

 The Old Time Music Jam is a group that plays together every Tuesday at 7:00 p.m. in the Chalice House.
 Anyone may bring an instrument and join in or come just to listen.
 Contact person: Joe Good

 Zen Meditation, led by UUFW member Ben Pumphrey, meets in the Chalice House each Sunday at 7:30 p.m.
 For more information go to email@example.com.

 The Stone Soup Book Club meets the third Tuesday of each month, at 6:30 p.m. in the Fellowship Hall.
 For more information email firstname.lastname@example.org

 A yoga class is held each Tuesday at 4:00 p.m. in the Fellowship Hall.
 All skill levels welcomed.
 Cost is free to UUFW members.
 Contact person: Marty Baker